ai-learning-space/sql-expert/Data Selection (Part 1)/Result Ordering, ORDER BY.md

 <aside>

-💡 `ASC` is used by default and an be omitted, only `DESC` requires explicit definition
+💡 `ASC` is used by default and an be omitted, only `DESC` requires explicit definition.

 </aside>